Uni-/Embedded16-DevDocs/001-rts-serial/SPECIFICATION.md

 **Read**
 * Request: No parameter.
 Data part is slightly ignored, but recommended to be zero-filled.
 * Response: Data part represents illuminance in Lux, varying over \[0, 40000\] in integer.

+### 2'h40: water tank availability

+This device is readable only.

+**Read**
+* Request: No parameter.
+Data part is slightly ignored, but recommended to be zero-filled.
+* Response: Always OK=ok.
+Data part is an array of bitflags.
+Each bit represents availability of sensing devices of this series, 1 for available and 0 for not.
+Device 2'h30 is assigned to bit 0 (LSB), and continued along devices, reaching device 2'h3f assigned to bit 15 (MSB).

+### 2'h41: water tank level

+This device is readable only.

+**Read**
+* Request: No parameter.
+Data part is slightly ignored, but recommended to be zero-filled.
+* Response: Data part represents the water level; 0(4'h0000) if tank is empty, -1(4'hffff) if tank has water.

+### 2'h42: saucer water availability

+This device is readable only.

+**Read**
+* Request: No parameter.
+Data part is slightly ignored, but recommended to be zero-filled.
+* Response: Always OK=ok.
+Data part is an array of bitflags.
+Each bit represents availability of sensing devices of this series, 1 for available and 0 for not.
+Device 2'h30 is assigned to bit 0 (LSB), and continued along devices, reaching device 2'h3f assigned to bit 15 (MSB).

+### 2'h43: saucer water level

+This device is readable only.

+**Read**
+* Request: No parameter.
+Data part is slightly ignored, but recommended to be zero-filled.
+* Response: Data part represents the water level; 0(4'h0000) if saucer is empty, -1(4'hffff) if saucer has water.

 ### 2'h80: system tick